 The 11th Scarborough Science & Engineering Week will be a pioneering and spectacular totally-digital event to help overcome the restrictions of the Covid-19 virus.

-Stakeholders include exhibitors McCain, Plaxton, DSE, CSV, Anglo-American, FANUC, AMRC, Bosch, Fisher, CLAAS, McClaren, F1 in Schools, Schneider, Third Energy, Flamingo Land and Deep Sea Electronics.
-They are united by the vision of creating an exciting, dramatic science and engineering future for young people.
+Also supporting the event are Scarborough Borough Council and North Yorkshire County Council and exhibitors McCain, GCHQ, Plaxton, DSE, CSV, Anglo-American, FANUC, AMRC, Bosch, Fisher, CLAAS, McClaren, F1 in Schools, Schneider, Third Energy, Flamingo Land, Deep Sea Electronics.